 This is the continuation of Entrepreneurship and Innovation, where students are engaged in the day-to-day operations of a virtual company, run in conjunction with the Virtual Enterprise International organization.
 Third-year students will be placed in senior management positions within the company, where they will be responsible for oversight, development and direction for the daily operations of the company.
 Experiences will include writing, editing and presenting business plans orally to potential investors and to local business leaders.
 Increased activity with international emphasis will provide first-hand opportunities in currency exchange and management.
 More in-depth work in Accounting practices include project management budgeting.

+o BPA

-- Program Opportunities: - o Full Year Elective Credit - o Business Professional of America (BPA) student organization - Refer to Appendix E for current core credits available through CTE programming College Credit Available
+Refer to Appendix E for current core credits available through CTE programming

 CONSTRUCTION TRADES PROGRAM